Conformal invariance of boundary touching loops of FK Ising model: Preholomorphic martingale observable

-and then we open for each visited $v \in bc$ such that $\zeta_v=1$ the edge $e_v \in E(\sqlattice)$ in $\omega'' \cup \gamma[0,t]$ and call the resulting configuration $\omega'$. \end{enumerate} See Table~\ref{tbl: martingale property} for details about the equivalence of these two constructions of $(\gamma[0,t],\omega)$.
-Notice that for $\gamma$ the column on the right occurs surely, in the sense that the loops of $\omega$ are merged at boundary points $v$ until $\gamma$ reaches $d$.
-The relative weights of the $\sqlattice$-edge at $v$ being open or closed are calculated in the table giving \eqref{eq: def zeta}.
+and then we open for each visited $v \in bc$ such that $\zeta_v=1$ the edge $e_v \in E(\sqlattice)$ in $\omega'' \cup \gamma[0,t]$ and call the resulting configuration $\omega'$.
+Notice that the numbers on the right-hand sides in \eqref{eq: def zeta} are $1-p_c$ and $p_c$, repectively.
+The number $1-p_c$ is the weight of the configuration where the edge at $v$ is closed relative to the configuration where the edge is open. \end{enumerate} See Table~\ref{tbl: martingale property} for details about the equivalence of these two constructions of $(\gamma[0,t],\omega)$.
+The configurations are grouped in Table~\ref{tbl: martingale property} in pairs so that the configurations only differ by the state of the edge at $v$.
+By construction, the right column occurs for $\gamma$ surely, since the left column leads to branching at $v$.
+The relative weights of the $\sqlattice$-edge at $v$ being open or closed are independent of are calculated in the table giving \eqref{eq: def zeta}; namely, the relative weight of the pair of the configuration is a constant.
+Notice also that $bc$ mattered only here since when the branch hits $ab$ or $da$ (or even $cd$, if we continue to process all the way up to $d$) it continuous to follow the same ``loop''.
+Thus the loop-to-loop jump can only occur on $bc$.